AnalysisKris/cintel-02-data-kristenfinley/README.md

 - Kristen Finley

 ## Overview
-This project is a Shiny application built with Python to visualize data from the **Palmer Penguins** dataset.
-The application features a histogram generator modified from the [Shiney Plotly Example](https://shinylive.io/py/examples/#plotly).
+This project is a Shiny application built with Python to visualize data from the [**Palmer Penguins**](https://github.com/denisecase/pyshiny-penguins-dashboard-express/blob/main/data/penguins.csv) dataset.
+The application features a histogram generator modified from the [**Shiney Plotly Example**](https://shinylive.io/py/examples/#plotly).